User login

 Checklist

-1. 1 Consider how serious the consequences of system failure, misuse or data loss could be; use this to decide how much to invest in disaster prevention.
+1. 1 Consider how serious the consequences of a system failure, misuse or data loss could be (some surveys suggest they could cost small businesses up to £7,500 a day); use this to decide how much to invest in disaster prevention.

-3. 3 Arrange any external support you may need: for example, installation, maintenance, training, troubleshooting and disaster recovery.
+6. 6 Arrange any external support you may need.
+For example, you might need help with IT installation, maintenance, training, troubleshooting and disaster recovery.
+Your two main options are to outsource IT support or provide it in-house.

-4. 4 Physically protect your equipment; use surge protectors or uninterruptible power supplies and ensure that your premises are secure.
+7. 7 Physically protect your equipment.
+Use surge protectors or uninterruptible power supplies and ensure your premises are secure.
+Key equipment like servers should be kept locked in a separate room.

-6. 6 Assign responsibility for the system to one individual; provide appropriate training and clear guidance on when to call on external experts.
+9. 9 Assign responsibility for the system to one individual and make sure they have time to do this role properly.
+Provide cover when that person is unavailable, appropriate training and clear guidance on when to call in external experts.

-7. 7 Train employees how to use your IT system and specify what tasks must be referred to others; establish a procedure for reporting faults or problems.
+10. 10 Train employees how to use your IT system and specify what tasks must be referred to others.
+Establish a procedure for reporting faults or problems.

-12. 12 Establish an effective daily back-up procedure, and store back-ups securely off-site; regularly test to ensure that you can restore data from your back-ups.
+14. 14 Establish an effective back-up procedure and store back-ups securely off-site.
+It’s important to regularly test restoring data from your back-ups.

 Cardinal rules